TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 - Activate the configuration file you just added by enabling the checkbox on the left.
 - Click `Ok` and you are done.

-An alternative plugin you can choose for the same job is [SonarLint](https://www.sonarlint.org/intellij), which works for both Java and Kotlin.

 ### ktlint setup

 The [ktlint](https://github.com/pinterest/ktlint) plugin does the same job as checkStyle for Kotlin files.
 Installing the related plugin is as simple as going to `File -> Settings -> Plugins`, searching for `ktlint` and installing `Ktlint (unofficial)`.
-Again, [SonarLint](https://www.sonarlint.org/intellij) exists as an alternative.

 ## Communication